-Boil Advisory issued for Dogwood subdivision
+Boil advisory issued for Dogwood subdivision

 A boil advisory has been issued effectively immediately for all of Dogwood subdivision served by Consolidated Waterworks/Sewerage District #1.

-Director of Public Utilities Larry Landry said the advisory was issued as a result of a water pressure loss when a contractor struck an uncharted water line.
-Landry said the boil advisory will remain in effect until water is declared safe by the Louisiana Dept. of Health.
+Director of Public Utilities Larry Landry said the advisory was issued after the distribution pumps ceased operation Sunday for unknown reasons.
+Although the pumps are now working, Landry said a boil advisory has been issued.
+The advisory will remain in effect until water is declared safe by the Louisiana Dept. of Health.

 Customers should disinfect their water before consuming (including fountain drinks), making ice, brushing teeth or using in food preparation.